Orthogonal-by-construction augmentation of physics-based input-output models: Introduction

-The main contributions of this work are summarized as: \begin{itemize} \item Proposing an orthogonal-by-construction parametrization for additive augmentation of baseline models in input-output form. \item Deriving a theoretical error value for the estimated baseline model parameters. \item Proving the consistency of the proposed model estimator and deriving that there is zero covariance between the estimated parameters corresponding to the baseline and the learning components. \item Demonstrating the advantages of the orthogonal model augmentation structure via an extensive identification study. \end{itemize}
+The main contributions of this work are summarized as: \begin{itemize} \item Proposing an orthogonal-by-construction parametrization for additive augmentation of baseline models in input-output form. \item Deriving a theoretical error value for the estimated baseline model parameters. \item Proving that the proposed model estimator is consistent in the statistical sense and showing that there is zero covariance between the estimated parameters of the baseline and the learning components. \item Demonstrating the advantages of the orthogonal model augmentation structure via an extensive identification study. \end{itemize}

 The remainder of the paper is organized as follows: Sect.~\ref{sec:problem_statement} introduces the considered model augmentation problem with the additive structure and model learning setup.
 Then, Sect.~\ref{sec:orth_param} discusses the problems caused by the non-unique parametrization of the standard additive structure and proposes an orthogonal-by-construction model parametrization that addresses these challenges.
 In Sect.~\ref{sec:theoretical_anal}, the theoretical analysis of the proposed parametrization is presented.
 We provide conditions under which the presented model augmentation approach with joint parameter estimation recovers the physically true parameters of the baseline model, followed by the consistency analysis of the method.
-Sect.~\ref{sec:ident_example} shows a numerical example, where we demonstrate the effectiveness of the proposed orthogonal-by-construction model augmentation method.
+Sect.~\ref{sec:ident_example} shows two numerical examples, where we demonstrate the effectiveness of the proposed orthogonal-by-construction model augmentation method.
 Finally, the conclusions on the achieved results are drawn in Sect.~\ref{sec:conclusion}.